spacecoasteva/sceva-site/README.md

 This is the project for the [Space Coast EVA website](https://spacecoasteva.club), which is hosted on Google's [Firebase](https://firebase.google.com/) static hosting service.
 The site is managed via the spacecoasteva@gmail.com Google account.
+Additional details about this site and other elements of the club's online presence can be found in a Google Drive document called [SCEVA Internet Presence](https://docs.google.com/document/d/107umKIXFw8pY-XHuiLe-WJnL7LBYFuULtmiH3weoWnQ/edit#heading=h.9s9owvuttjt).

 The site is mostly static, consisting of a single HTML file, a CSS stylesheet, a Javascript file and a handful of images.
 The non-static elements of the site